heppilko/ParticlePhysics-simulation-and-analysis/README.md

 ## Running Madgraph

-A basic tutorial on Madgraph can be found here:
-- Try running interactively in the shell to play around with the parameters.
-From the MG directory, type ./bin/mg5_aMC

 An example is provided to produce Z -> mu+ mu- events from a script:
 - From the MG directory, type ./bin/mg5_aMC ../Examples/mg_zmumu_sm.txt
 - An output directory is created called zmumu_sm
 - The output .hepmc file (for use with Delphes) can be found in zmumu_sm/Events/run_01/tag_1_pythia8_events.hepmc.gz
 - Compare the cross section you get to the fiducial cross section measured by ATLAS here: https://arxiv.org/abs/1603.09222

+Try running interactively in the shell to play around with the parameters.
+- From the MG directory, type ./bin/mg5_aMC
+- A basic tutorial on Madgraph can be found here: https://indico.cern.ch/event/555228/sessions/203428/attachments/1315471/1970459/tutorial-CMSandATLAS-2016.pdf

 ******************************************************************************